 THE IV RANK FACTOR

-The IV rank of the underlying is an important consideration.
+The IV rank is one of the most principal factors when trading.
 Some traders prefer to trade underlying with high IV rank.
 The option premiums are higher when IV is elevated.
 When you sell a vertical spread under high IV conditions, the credit received is higher.
-You are expecting the high IV to revert back to it’s lower mean and when that happens, the value of the spread decreases quickly and you can make a profit quickly.
+You are expecting the high IV to revert to its lower mean and when that happens, the value of the spread decreases quickly and you can make a profit quickly.
 High and low IV rank is a subjective thing but as a guideline, anything above 50% is considered to be in the high range and vice versa.
+We have ran backtests to demonstrate this point.
+Check them here: https://blog.optionsamurai.com/implied-volatility-backtest-predicting-iv-change/

 Another key advantage of deploying vertical spreads on high IV rank underlying is the fact that your short strike can be positioned further away from at-the-money while retaining the same probability of profit as compared to the one with low IV rank.